ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

       --data-dir string                The directory where charon will store all its internal data (default ".charon") --definition-file string         The path to the cluster definition file or an HTTP URL. (default ".charon/cluster-definition.json")
   -h, --help                           Help for dkg
-      --keymanager-address string      The keymanager URL to push validator keyshares to.
+      --keymanager-address string      The keymanager URL to import validator keyshares.
       --log-format string              Log format; console, logfmt or json (default "console") --log-level string               Log level; debug, info, warn or error (default "info") --no-verify                      Disables cluster definition and lock file verification.